Applying for Marriage Licenses

 Age Requirement

-If either party is under 18, a court order from a probate or district court where the minor resides must be obtained before the marriage intentions can be filed.
+Massachusetts residents may marry if the both applicants are 18 years of age or older.
+A birth certificate may be required to show proof of age.
+However, if either party is under 18, a court order from a probate or district court where the minor resides must be obtained before the marriage intentions can be filed.

 Divorced or Annuled Applicants